 - 4. Our operators will then forward your call to the studio.
 Please know that due to time constraints it will be impossible for all questions to be answered on the air.
 It is our intention to present as many questions as possible to the studio panel. - 5.
 When you are on the air, please state your name, city and state and ask your question loudly and clearly. - 6.
 After you have finished with your conversation, please hang up.

-CELLULAR PHONES
+CELLULAR AND SPEAKER PHONES

-Please do not use cellular phones to place you calls.
-At times, cellular phones may produce static interference which may result in your being disconnected.
+Please do not use cellular phones or speaker phones to place you calls.
+At times, they may produce static interference which may result in your being disconnected.